Highlights from the Ratings and Financial Report for Host Hotels & Resorts Inc. (HST)

 HST’s Market Performance

-HST stocks went up by 1.83% for the week, with a monthly jump of 12.69% and a quarterly performance of 10.14%, while its annual performance rate touched 12.27%.
-The volatility ratio for the week stands at 2.78% while the volatility levels for the past 30 days are set at 3.12% for Host Hotels & Resorts Inc..
-The simple moving average for the period of the last 20 days is 4.52% for HST stocks with a simple moving average of 13.98% for the last 200 days.
+HST stocks went down by -8.23% for the week, with a monthly drop of -0.94% and a quarterly performance of 0.56%, while its annual performance rate touched 3.84%.
+The volatility ratio for the week stands at 3.18% while the volatility levels for the past 30 days are set at 2.78% for Host Hotels & Resorts Inc..
+The simple moving average for the period of the last 20 days is -5.14% for HST stocks with a simple moving average of 4.45% for the last 200 days.

 Analysts’ Opinion of HST